delton137/delton137.github.io/_posts/2017-09-17-DIY-drug-discovery-using-machine-learning-to-predict-solubility.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>We see that the Estate fingerprint performs best.
 This is not suprising as Estate encodes information about the effective charge on each atom.
 For other applications I have tried, the avalon or atom pair fingerprints often perform best.
-Estate has a fixed length of 80.</p>
+Estate has a fixed length of 80.
+We create the array X using the Estate fingerprint to feed into machine learning models:</p>

 </div>
 </div>
 </div>
 <div class="cell border-box-sizing code_cell rendered">
 <div class="input">
-<div class="prompt input_prompt">In&nbsp;[12]:</div>

 <div class="inner_cell">
     <div class="input_area">
 <div class=" highlight hl-ipython3"><pre><span></span><span class="k">def</span> <span class="nf">estate_fingerprint</span><span class="p">(</span><span class="n">mol</span><span class="p">):</span>